 And Accenture doesn't plan to stop on this.
 The next priority and ambitious area for the company is quantum computing.

 Today, it serves customers in more than 120 countries.
-Accenture's client base even includes such giants as Microsoft, Oracle, and SAP.
+Accenture's client base even includes such giants such as Microsoft, Oracle, and SAP.

 And, if you didn't know, Accenture is the abbreviation of "the accent of the future".